Ogilvy

 Rationale

-In 2020, Ogilvy announced that it would match up to $1000 per employee to any of the 25 organizations supporting racial justice; however, nowhere does the company specify which organizations it included in the giving campaign (1).
-Ogilvy’s parent company, WPP, released a list of organizations it supported through a similar matching campaign at the same time, although it is unclear whether Ogilvy used the same list (2).
-Ogilvy has a perfect score on the HRC’s 2022 Corporate Equality Index.
-This score indicates the company covers the cost of “medically necessary transition-related care” for its employees and their children (3)(4).
+In 2020, Ogilvy announced that it would match up to $1,000 per employee to any of the 25 organizations supporting racial justice; however, nowhere does the company specify which organizations it included in the giving campaign (1).
+The company’s parent company, WPP, released a list of organizations it supported through a similar matching campaign at the same time, although it is unclear whether Ogilvy used the same list (2).
+Otherwise, there are no publicly known cases of Ogilvy using corporate funds to advance ideological causes, organizations, or policies (3).

 Criteria